 In mathematical terms, a dependency graph is a directed graph, where directed edges connect the nodes and indicate a directional dependency.
-I’ll concede that I just typed a pretty dense definition there, so let’s take the edge off with an example.
+This is a pretty dense definition, so let’s take the edge off with an example.
 Please bear with my rudimentary-at-best drawing skills.

 I use this completely non-mathematical and non-programming model to demonstrate that the dependency graph is a standalone concept.
 It’s a fairly straightforward way to illustrate relationships.
 And more importantly, it’s a highly visual way to do so.

 As you might imagine, this can relate to programming in a variety of ways.
 For instance, dependency graphs lend themselves naturally to package management, since it depends heavily on ordered trees of interdependence.

 But I’d like to set that and other usage flavors aside and talk software architecture.
 Dependency graphs do an excellent job of depicting how elements in your codebase depend on one another.
 You can use them for methods, types, namespaces, or whole projects.
 And in any of these contexts, they provide an excellent window into the architecture and maintenance profile of your codebase.

 When it comes to architecture, you most commonly see people reason about things at the project/assembly level.
 But let’s also bear in mind that you could apply it to other granularities of code as well.